 Which Tiles Have A Low Water Absorption Rate?

-The three most common water resisting tiles you can choose from are vinyl, ceramic, porcelain and natural stone.
+The four most common water resisting tiles you can choose from are porcelain, ceramic, natural stone, and vinyl.

 - Ceramic: this can be glazed or unglazed.
 In general, glazed ceramic will be the right choice for you if you want a low-maintenance, hassle-free floor.